renpy/renpy/sphinx/source/build.rst

    be placed in mygame-1.0-dists in the directory above the base directory.

+   This variable should not contain special characters like spaces, colons, and semicolons.
+If not set, it defaults to :var:`build.name` a dash, and :var:`config.version`.

 .. var:: build.executable_name = "..."

    This variable controls the name of the executables that the user clicks on to start the game.

+   This variable should not contain special characters like spaces, colons, and semicolons.
+If not set, it defaults to :var:`build.name`.

    For example, if this is set to "mygame", the user will be able to run mygame.exe on Windows, mygame.app on Macintosh, and